 Michigan Attendant Care Benefits Explained

-Michigan Attendant Care Benefits are available for parties who have suffered a significant injury as a result of a car accident, motorcycle accident or semi-truck accident in Michigan.
-When the party involved in an accident is unable to adequately care for themselves, a third party assistant may be hired to help during the injured party’s time of need.
+Michigan Attendant Care Benefits are available for people who have suffered a significant injury related to a car accident, motorcycle accident or semi-truck accident.
+If an accident victim is unable to adequately care for themselves, a third party assistant may be hired to help during the injured party’s time of need.
 The assistant chosen can be a husband or wife, child, neighbor, friend or professional.
-The No-Fault Insurance Company is financially responsible for the third party assistant.
+The No-Fault Insurance Company is financially responsible to pay the assistant at an hourly rate.
 You will need a doctor’s note and an affidavit from your caregiver to receive this benefit.

-These are benefits for persons who have a significant injury in an auto accident in Michigan involving a motor vehicle.
+Attendant care is for those who have a significant injury related to an auto accident in Michigan. .
 When someone cannot take care of themselves, for example, personal hygiene, getting dressed, changing bandages, toileting, feeding, taking medications, assistance in walking, needing supervision or someone just being “on-call”, the No-Fault Insurance Company will pay to have another person perform these services for the injured person.
-Usually these situations come up when the injured person has required some type of surgery, spinal cord injury or traumatic brain injury.
+Often these situations occur when the injured person has required some type of surgery, spinal cord injury or traumatic brain injury.

 At what rate should the Michigan Attendant Care Benefits be paid?

 There is Michigan Case Law that indicates that a family member should be paid the same rate that an agency would charge.
 The rate depends on the type of services being rendered.
 The skill level required for the services will help in determining the rate.
-The level starts at unskilled or supervision attendant care, to highly skilled or registered nursing level care.
+The level starts at unskilled or supervision attendant care, and escalates to highly skilled or registered nursing level care.
 Rates agencies charge are anywhere from $17.00 an hour to over $50.00 an hour.
-Michael J. Morse will personally help you negotiate the highest rate for the services that are being performed.
+The experts at the Mike Morse Law Firm will personally help you negotiate the highest rate for the services performed.
 If a family member cannot perform the services, then The Mike Morse Law Firm will help find the perfect agency to help fill the needs of the injured person at no charge to the family.

 Pursuant to the Michigan No-Fault Act, you may be entitled to home modifications to be paid for by your insurance company to make your home more accessible for the injured person.
 This requires a prescription from your physician indicating what type of modifications you would need.
 Occupational Therapists and architects who are knowledgeable in these type of cases, are very useful in determining what can be done to an existing home or apartment.
-Michael J. Morse will help negotiate with the insurance company or file a lawsuit against the insurance company to pay for the attendant care home modifications.
+Our legal experts will help negotiate with the insurance company or file a lawsuit against the insurance company to pay for home modifications.

-Van purchases, Van modifications and Michigan Attendant Care Transportation:
+Van purchases, Van modifications and Attendant Care Transportation

 If because of your auto accident injury, your doctor feels that you need a special van or vehicle, the No-Fault Act requires your insurance company to pay for it.
-The Mike Morse Law Firm negotiates with insurance companies for persons suffering from spinal cord injuries who require vans with lift devices and other special requirements.
+The Mike Morse Law Firm negotiates with insurance companies for persons suffering from spinal cord injuries who require vans with lift devices and other special needs.
 When a special vehicle is needed many issues can arise such as vehicle ownership, who pays the insurance, gas, damage and routine maintenance.
-Allow Michael J. Morse, an expert in Michigan Personal Injury Law to help you.
+Let Mike Morse, an expert in Michigan Personal Injury Law to help you.
 There is no cost for hiring a personal injury lawyer to help you with this very important step in your rehabilitation process.

 Have more questions?
 Contact our experienced staff of Michigan car accident lawyers and ask them for free by dialing 855-MIKE-WINS or e-mail us.
 Remember, NO fees are charged until we settle your case.